dbanetto/uni/pertol_pump/report.md

 To implement this if a precondition to a sub-program is not met the procedure will not run & fulfill the post-condition as the pump has already entered an error state.

+Robustness of the system is ensured by checking the preconditions before changing the state of the unit, if they fail then the sub-program will do nothing.
+Given better experience with Ada I would log this as a warning to the user.

 # Justification of Correctness

 ## Functional & Flow Contracts